Your privacy is important to Truckstop.

 ADDITIONAL INFORMATION FOR RESIDENTS OF CERTAIN U.S. STATES

-If you are a “consumer” as defined under privacy laws in California, Colorado, Connecticut, Montana, Oregon, Texas, Utah and Virginia, you may have certain rights and protections under applicable law regarding the processing of your personal data.
+If you are a “consumer” as defined under privacy laws in California, Colorado, Connecticut, Delaware, Indiana, Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Rhode Island, Tennessee, Texas, Utah and Virginia, you may have certain rights and protections under applicable law regarding the processing of your personal data.
 However, note that certain state privacy laws do not include an individual acting in a commercial or employment context, as a job applicant, or as a beneficiary of someone acting in an employment context within the meaning of “consumer”.
 In the event of a conflict between the rest of our Policy, this Additional Information for Residents of Certain U.S. States notice will prevail as to consumers and their rights under the applicable state privacy law.

 We may “sell” or “share” your personal data (as these terms are defined under U.S. state privacy laws).
 Where such sale or sharing occurs, Truckstop will post “Do Not Sell or Share My Personal Information” links on homepages and provide appropriate means for users to opt-out of such sale.
 We also do not knowingly “sell” or “share” personal data about consumers under the age of 16.

-We do not use or disclose “sensitive personal information” for the purposes of inferring any characteristics about you.
+We do not use or disclose “sensitive personal information” for the purposes of inferring any characteristics about you except as necessary to provide the Services, prevent fraud, ensure security, or as otherwise permitted by applicable law.

 Some U.S. state privacy laws require a description of data practices using specific categories.
 The table below uses these categories to organize the information in this Policy.
 In the last 12 months, we collected and disclosed the following categories of personal data from the categories of sources listed in this Policy for business or commercial purposes.